j-yarbrough/j-yarbrough.github.io/src/media.md

   key: Other Media
   order: 3
 ---
-<p>Below you will find a sample of videos, podcasts, and other media in which Justin has appeared.
-To see articles Justin has written, be sure to check out his <a href="/writing">writing page</a>.</p>
+Below you will find a sample of videos, podcasts, and other media in which Justin has appeared.
+To see articles Justin has written, be sure to check out his <a href="/writing">writing page</a>.

-<p>If you would like Justin to appear on a podcast or other media, you can <a href="/contact">contact him</a>.</p>
+If you would like Justin to appear on a podcast or other media, you can <a href="/contact">contact him</a>.

 <h2 class="accordion-header"><button class="accordion-button" aria-expanded="false"><span class="accordion-indicator" aria-hidden="true">&plus;&nbsp;</span>
 Media Quoting Justin
 </button></h2>